Blood Feast 2: All U Can Eat: Plot

 Also while working with Tiffani and her mother on the menu, he begins a flirtatious back-and-forth with Tiffani’s maid of honor and best friend Bambi Deere leading for the two of them to realize the possibility of an actual romantic connection.

-Just as things are looking up Milhouse for Fuad III; he discovers his grandfather’s statue of Ishtar, an Egyptian Babylonian goddess, tucked away in a utility closet and immediately becomes possessed by a malevolent spirit who sets out to complete the “Blood Feast” his grandfather failed to finish decades ago.
+Just as things are looking up for Fuad III, he discovers his grandfather’s statue of Ishtar, an Egyptian Babylonian goddess, tucked away in a utility closet and immediately becomes possessed by a malevolent spirit who sets out to complete the “Blood Feast” his grandfather failed to finish decades ago.

 To create the “Blood Feast” large amounts of human flesh, organs and blood are required as the main ingredients.
 To construct the vessel for Ishtar’s return: the head, torso and various limbs of nubile young women are needed.

-As these are things not commonly found laying around; Fuad III targets Tiffani's bridal party for the ingredients as well as using the remaining parts and pieces of the unsuspecting bridesmaids: Misti, Trixie, Brandi, Candi and Laci to rebuild Ishtar's new body with the maid of honor - Bambi - to serve as the head.
+Fuad III consequently targets Tiffani's bridal party for the ingredients as well as using the remaining parts and pieces of the unsuspecting bridesmaids: Misti, Trixie, Brandi, Candi and Laci to rebuild Ishtar's new body with the maid of honor - Bambi - to serve as the head.

-In the following days leading up to the wedding Fuad III begins hunting down the bridesmaids one by one:
+In the following days leading up to the wedding, Fuad III begins hunting down the bridesmaids one by one: